What are the 46 highest Adirondack mountains?

 You will see changes in elevation and mountains of the historic list switching places.
 There are only 42 Adirondack mountains above the 4,000-foot mark.

-Modern surveying confirms that Mount Marcy is still the highest mountain in New York State; poor Couchsachraga Peak fell from 46 in the original to a lowly 62nd place ranking.
+Modern surveying confirms Mount Marcy is still the highest mountain in New York State; poor Couchsachraga Peak fell from 46 in the original to a lowly 61st place ranking.

 Presented below are the revised elevations and rankings.